Skip to main content

 .tp-button--endEnd call buttonShown during an active call to hang up.

-.tp-statusStatus text containerWraps the agent name and connection state text.
+.tp-statusStatus text containerWraps the title and connection state text.

 .tp-status__textState / timer textShows connection state (e.g., “Connecting…”) or call duration.